MicrosoftDocs/appcenter-docs/CONTRIBUTING-INTERNAL.md

     There are two tools that run every time you create a PR that you need to pay attention to: Build Status and PR Merger.
 They work together as follows:

     - Build status will check for any basic quality issues, including spelling and valid links. **You must fix all these issues before you can go to the next step**
-    - Once there is a successful build on your PR, PR Merger will assess these validation filters on your changes.
+    - Once there's a successful build on your PR, PR Merger will assess these validation filters on your changes.
     - If the PR meets all the criteria:
         - it will add the label “qualifies-for-automerge”
         - **Once you have reviewed the preview page and are happy with the content, comment `#sign-off`**.